DannyQuah/DannyQuah.github.io/docs/_posts/2024-09-23-America-as-No-2.md

 Sensible world leaders know this to be the formula for peace and prosperity.
 Even if outright collaboration is made impossible by sharp ideological differences, inadvertent cooperation already gets us a long way.

 Foreign Policy published as a letter to the next US President an essay of mine, taking this Third Nation perspective.
 The essay describes three concrete steps that, it seems to me, would go a long way on that vision, and without America giving up anything actually substantive.  ([Gift link](https://foreignpolicy.com/2024/09/04/danny-quah-singapore-letter-us-president/?utm_content=gifting&tpcc=gifting_article&gifting_article=ZGFubnktcXVhaC1zaW5nYXBvcmUtbGV0dGVyLXVzLXByZXNpZGVudA==&pid=PNILoiIJgqmxsxl), free to read.)
 A [Chinese translation](https://mp.weixin.qq.com/s/C34PGL4Su6jCfJ0Nvjkl-Q) appeared a few days later on Weixin.

+Do you know what will happen to the American people's way of life and the US system of government if the US becomes No. 2?
+Nothing.
+Absolutely nothing.

 [<img src="https://DannyQuah.github.io/Storage/2024.09.06.2305.Fri-Foreign.Policy.Magazine-FB-Plight-unfortunate-weak-vulnerable.png" alt="Foreign Policy Magazine cover"/>](https://DannyQuah.github.io/Storage/2024.09.06.2305.Fri-Foreign.Policy.Magazine-FB-Plight-unfortunate-weak-vulnerable.png)